Harut & Maurut

 The origin of these angels and the nature of their transgression remain unclear, which is why Muslim theologians are trying to explain them by referring to Talmudic, Iranian and even Greek legends.

-Harut Marut - Harut and Maurut
+Harut Marut - Harut & Maurut

-The Harut and Marut’s History in Islam
+The Harut & Marut’s History in Islam:

 As humanity was growing on the earth, its corruption forced the angels of heaven to complain to God who was too indulging in humans.
 However, God told them that if they were put in the place of man under the same conditions and surrounded by passions and pleasures, pushing people to commit sins the angels themselves would not have done differently and would succumb.
 Two of the noblest and most pure angels – Harut and Marut, voluntarily agreed to go down to Earth in Babylon and live as humans.
 Harut was sent as a judge and Marut as a scientist/wise man.
 They led their lives to righteousness, until the day when a tempting beauty named Zuhra came to them.
 With the help of her beauty she was able to deceive the angels to reveal to her the Most Secret name of God, through which they could rise back into the celestial realm.
 After saying it, she exalted and became the planet Venus (Al-Zuhra), leaving the angels powerless and misled to commit the sins of drunkenness and murder.
 God saw their transgression, and told them, “You reproached man about his defective nature, and after acquiring his carnal weaknesses, you behaved like him and his imperfection became yours.”